onzfonz/comp227/src/content/2/en/part2a.md

 Let's finish the code for rendering companies' handheld arcade games and systems from exercises 1.1 - 1.5.
 If you need help getting your solution to a good state, please let me know, but I'd like you to copy the code from that repo and paste it into this one.

-**Note that if you copy a project from one place to another, you might have to delete the *node_modules* directory and install the dependencies again with the command `npm install` before you can start the application.**
+**Notice that if you copy a project from one place to another, you might have to delete the *node_modules* directory and install the dependencies again with the command `npm install` before you can start the application.**

 You only need to copy the **code**!